ahidashrafs/ahidashrafs/README.md

-# Hi, I'mAhid Ashraf Sami 👋
+# Hi, I'm Ahid Ashraf Sami 👋

 I am a final year Civil and Environmental Engineering student focusing on water resources and spatial data.As a GIS enthusiast I use spatial data and satellite imagery to map flood hazards, locate optimal groundwater recharge zones, and analyze how urban growth impacts natural drainage networks.